sajal2692/data-science-portfolio/readme.md

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._

-## Instructions for Python Notebooks
+## Instructions for Running Python Notebooks Locally
-1. Install dependencies using requirements.txt (requires Python 3+).
+1. Install dependencies using requirements.txt.
 2. Run notebooks as usual by using a jupyter notebook server, Vscode etc.

 ## Contents